tinythings/logjet/doc/configuration.md

 Socket timeout in milliseconds used by `logjetd replay` when posting stored OTLP payloads to `collector.url`.

+It is also used by `logjetd bridge` when posting replayed OTLP payloads to the collector.

+### `upstream.replay`

+Source `host:port` for `logjetd bridge`.

+This should point at another `logjetd` replay listener, not an OTLP endpoint.

+Example:

+- `10.0.0.15:7002`

+If this key is omitted, `logjetd bridge` requires `--source`.

+### `upstream.retry-ms`

+Reconnect delay in milliseconds for `logjetd bridge`.

+When the upstream replay connection closes or fails, bridge mode waits this long before reconnecting.

+### `upstream.connect-timeout-ms`

+TCP connect timeout in milliseconds for `logjetd bridge` when opening the upstream replay connection.

 ### `ingest.protocol`

 Selects how `logjetd` accepts incoming telemetry.